Is It Safe To Take Hydrochlorothiazide While Breastfeeding?

 There is no scientific evidence regarding the potential behavioral changes in breastfeeding babies due to maternal hydrochlorothiazide use.

 If you have fluid retention or swelling in your body, you can safely take the diuretic Hydrochlorothiazide while breastfeeding.
-It can also help with hypertension, kidney stones, weight loss, and diabetic insipidus.
+It can also help with hypertension, kidney stones, weight loss, and diabetes insipidus.
 Although HCTZ passes into breast milk, the amount is not enough to harm your baby, and it does not restrict or impair nursing in mothers.
 However, before taking the drug while nursing, it is advisable to visit your doctor to avoid any adverse maternal health effects such as muscular cramps, stomach pain, headaches, and thirst.

 Infographic: Potential Adverse Effects Of Hydrochlorothiazide For Nursing Mothers